antonfirsov/docs/2023/09-Sep/the-convenience-of-dotnet/the-convenience-of-dotnet.md

 ## Breaking the spectrum

 There are a few cases where a single API covers the majority of use cases.
-This only happens when an API with a simple constract is an absolute workhorse and is required by a lot of scenarios.
+This only happens when an API with a simple contract is an absolute workhorse and is required by a lot of scenarios.

 The `string` class APIs are a key example. `IndexOf` and `IndexOfAny` are two favorites.
 We use these APIs pervasively in the .NET platform and they are used just as much by .NET developers.
 You can see how many [PRs have targeted those APIs](https://github.com/dotnet/runtime/pulls?q=is%3Apr+IndexOf).